adamviktora/diploma-thesis/README.md

 ### Author: Adam Viktora

 This is a prototype for running the targeted approach of routing Kafka events to ws-server pods.
+The "untargeted" branch is a prototype for the untargeted approach.

 ### Requirements